slashmcp/slashmcp/README.md

 - Set S3 CORS to allow your dev/prod origins and methods (`GET,PUT,POST,HEAD`).
 - When deploying to new environments, rotate and populate Supabase function secrets before invoking uploads/vision workers.
 - Voice and image generation features will require additional secrets (Whisper, Google TTS, Gemini / OpenAI image endpoints).
+- MCP gateway should expose a single `/invoke` endpoint compatible with the JSON payload emitted by `src/lib/mcp/client.ts`.

 ---